-Jonathan is a Vice President in the Philadelphia office and has worked on over 10 transactions, encompassing M&A, equity, debt and corporate advisory across a variety of industries.
+Jonathan is a Vice President in the New York office and has worked on over 20 transactions, encompassing M&A, equity, debt and corporate advisory across a variety of industries.

-Prior to joining the firm, Jon earned his MBA from Penn State Smeal, by way of a Graduate Assistantship.
-In addition to earning concentrations in both corporate finance and investment management, while at Smeal Jon worked for the Garber Venture Capital Fund.
-There he performed due diligence on a number of investment opportunities and was an advisory board member to one of the fund’s portfolio companies.
-He also was a graduate teaching assistant for two years in financial and managerial accounting.
+Prior to joining the firm, Jon received a merit-based Graduate Assistantship, which included a two-year full tuition waiver and an annual stipend, to attend the full-time MBA program at the Penn State Smeal College of Business.
+In addition to earning concentrations in both corporate finance and investment management, while at Smeal Jon worked for the Garber Venture Capital Fund, where he performed due diligence on a number of investment opportunities and was an advisory board member to one of the fund’s portfolio companies.
+He also was a Graduate Teaching Assistant both years in financial and managerial accounting courses.

 Prior to earning his MBA, Jon worked as an Account Manager for a global advertising agency in New York, gaining valuable experience on several large, well-known consumer products brands.
 He also worked as a media buyer.
 Jon is a FINRA registered representative; (Series 79 & 63).

 Caitlin joined Bryant Park Capital as an Analyst in July 2013 and is based in the firm’s Philadelphia office.
 Caitlin graduated from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill with a Bachelor of Science in Business Administration and a concentration in Finance.

 Caitlin is a FINRA registered representative (Series 79 and 63).

 William Miner, Associate

 Bill joined Bryant Park Capital as an Analyst in June 2011 and is based in the firm’s New York office.
 He brings extensive early and venture stage experience to the firm.